graphs2go/langual/README.md

 ## Usage

-Convert the LanguaL Thesaurus into Cypher and RDF and serialize them as files in `data/output`:
+Transform the LanguaL Thesaurus into Cypher and RDF and serialize them as files in `data/output`:

     jobs/files